justaddobvious/integrated_nRF5_SDK_15.3.0_59ac345/README.md

   * Using the drop-down list, select "Purchasable" as the option for how the feature is to be delivered.
   * Toggle the "Feature Status" button to the "on" position.
 6. Add the feature to your product's catalog.
-  * Navigate to the portal's "Sales" tab, and select the "Catalog" option.
+  * Navigate to the portal's "Sales" tab, and select the "Catalog" option .
   * Select your product, and then click the "Add" button in the top-right corner of the page.
   * Select "Individual" as the type of catalog item from the first drop-down menu, and select the name of your feature from the second drop-down menu.
   * Give your catalog entry a name, description, SKU, and a price.
 Enter image and thumbnail URLs if you wish.
 Then, click the "Add Individual Entry" button at the bottom of the form.